Soundproofing a concrete floor

 How to soundproof a concrete floor to ensure sound does not transfer between this type of flooring.
 Most buildings with a concrete sub-floor have sufficient mass and density to block the transfer of airborne sound.
 Conversation and TV noise would not normally pass between the floors of buildings that use concrete as the sub-floor.
 The main noise issue that you would expect for concrete flooring is impact sound.
 This type of sound would include footfall and movement of objects across the floor.

-The best way of soundproofing concrete floors in order to reduce impact sound is to use a resilient layer over the concrete flooring.
+The best way of soundproofing concrete floors to reduce impact sound is to use a resilient layer over the concrete flooring.
 The soundproof layer is installed over the concrete and below the floor finish.
-The type of soundproofing you use to block impact sound through the concrete is made from materials that will absorb impact sound before it transmits into the concrete.
-There are a number of products available to soundproof concrete floors.
-Which you chose is often determined by factors including restrictions on floor height and also what the desired floor finish is going to be.
-Noisestop Systems have a range of concrete floor soundproofing solutions that are suitable for use with concrete and precast concrete floors.
+The type of soundproofing you use to block impact sound through the concrete is made from materials that absorb impact sound before it transmits into the concrete.
+There are several products available for soundproofing concrete floors.
+Which you chose is often determined by factors including restrictions on floor height and what the desired floor finish will be.
+Noisestop Systems have a range of concrete floor soundproofing solutions suitable for use with concrete and precast concrete floors.

 Solutions for soundproofing concrete floors

 Noisestop Systems provide a range of flooring products suitable for use over concrete flooring.
 Soundproof membranes and floating floors are the two main floor soundproofing solutions for concrete flooring.

 Acoustic membranes for soundproofing concrete floors

 Acoustic membranes are normally rolls or sheets of acoustic matting bonded to the sub-floor, this type of solution ranges in thickness from as little as 3mm to 9mm.
 Thicker Soundproof underlays are available, but they often incorporate airborne noise reduction.
 A floor constructed from concrete would not normally require additional insulation to reduce airborne noise.